 The County's Senior Centers are also likely to play an important role, along with The Cooperage Project, a non-profit organization that maintains a physical space at 1030 Main Street, that hosts a range of instructive and entertaining activities that engage, challenge and enlighten.
 These include performances, markets, learning opportunities and good times like game nights and dancing.

 Continues to Identify Gathering Places

-The newly formed Community Hubs Task Force continues to identify important gathering places, which could be built upon as Wayne Tomorrow! initiatives like high-speed broadband internet service are rolled out.
+The Community Hubs Task Force continues to identify important gathering places, which could be built upon as Wayne Tomorrow! initiatives like high-speed broadband internet service are rolled out.
 The Task Force began a community outreach effort in the Hamlin area to start with a county-wide network of spaces as the end goal.